Titanium Dioxide: A Carcinogen

 A single clinical study of oral ingestion of fine titanium dioxide showed particle size-dependent absorption by the gastrointestinal tract and large interindividual variations in blood levels of titanium dioxde.

 The particle size of the TD used in Pure Anada products is 3-4 microns.
-We do not want the particle to be any smaller, because we would loose the coverage that we can achieve at this larger size.
+We do not want the particle to be any smaller, because we would lose the coverage that we can achieve at this larger size.
 As the particles get smaller, the coverage is less, meaning it is more translucent.
 That is why the nano-sized particles are used in cream-based sunscreens.
-People typically want their sunscreen lotions to be translucent so they don't end up with white streaks!
+People typically want their sunscreen lotions to be translucent so they don't end up with the characteristic white streaks that come with safer SPF products.

 3) Dermal Contact

 This exposure is most applicable to cosmetic use.
-Again, I believe the particle size would have a significant bearing on the absorption of Titanium Dioxide.
+As mentioned in the point above, we believe the particle size would have a significant bearing on the absorption of Titanium Dioxide.

 From the IARC Monograph